dmorse/pscfpp/README.md

 files is by examining examples.
 The directory pscfpp/examples contains examples of input files for many different types of SCFT calculations.
-Top level subdirectories of the examples/ directory contain examples for different PSCF programs (pscf_fd, pscf_pc, or pscf_pg).
+Top level subdirectories of the examples/ directory contain examples for different PSCF programs (pscf_1d, pscf_pc, or pscf_pg).

-Subdirectory examples/fd contains examples of SCFT calculations for the 1D finite-difference program pscf_fd.
+Subdirectory examples/fd contains examples of SCFT calculations for the 1D finite-difference program pscf_1d.
 Top level subdirectories of the directory examples/fd contain examples for planar, cylindrical and spherical geometries, as indicated by the subdirectory names.
 One or more example is given for each geometry.